-3.8.1.2 These requirements are applicable to carbon and carbon-manganese steel castings used in hull and ship machinery structures, the purpose of which shall be established proceeding from their properties determined at room temperature.
+3.8.1.2 These requirements are applicable to carbon and carbon-manganese steel castings used in hull and ship machinery structures, (such as stern frames, rudder frames, crankshafts, turbine casings, bedplates, etc.), the purpose of which shall be established proceeding from their properties determined at room temperature.

-3.8.1.3 The requirements for castings to be used at low and high temperature, as well as alloy steel castings with special properties (corrosion resistance, heat resistance, high temperature oxidation resistance, etc.) shall be defined by the product designer in accordance with the national/international standards and thereafter approved by the Register.
+3.8.1.3 Additional requirements for castings to be used for operation at a temperature below -30 °C, are given in 3.5.4.
+The requirements for alloy steel castings with special properties shall be defined by the product designer in accordance with the national/international standards and thereafter approved by the Register.
 The documents submitted to the Register for approval shall contain detailed information on the chemical composition, mechanical and special properties, heat treatment procedures and scope of testing the castings.